zarif-al/graphql-starter-rust/Readme.md

 # Rust GraphQL Starter

 This workspace contains the necesary crates to get a postgeSQL, graphQL backend server up and running.
-This is created using `async-graphl`, `sea-orm` and `axum`.
+This is created using [async-graphl](https://github.com/async-graphql/async-graphql/blob/master/README.md), [sea-orm](https://www.sea-ql.org/SeaORM/docs/index/) and [axum](https://github.com/tokio-rs/axum/blob/main/axum/README.md).

+> Please go through the documentations of these frameworks to be able to work with this codebase effectively.

 The goal of this repository is to act as a template for starting Rust based graphQL projects.